-9.4 Combined accessible WC and shower

-- This is located on the ground floor near the offices.
-9.4.1 - The door is obvious and the door furniture can be operated 9.4.2 with a clenched fist.
-The handle also provides good tonal contrast against the background. - The door provides the recommended CEW.
-9.4.3 - There is a horizontal pull rail on the back of the door but this is 9.4.4 too high.
+Ref Current Findings Recommendation Priority 9.4 Combined accessible WC and shower 9.4.1 This is located on the ground floor near the offices.
+9.4.2 The door is obvious and the door furniture can be operated with a clenched fist.
+The handle also provides good tonal contrast against the background.
+9.4.3 The door provides the recommended CEW.
+9.4.4 There is a horizontal pull rail on the back of the door but this is too high.
 It should be at a height of 680 mm above the floor.

-- Horizontal rail to the back of the door is too high. - The room measures 2355 mm wide x 2370 mm deep.
-The 9.4.5 minimum recommended size is 2400 mm wide x 2500 mm deep.
+Lower horizontal rail on the back of the door to a height of 680 mm above the floor.
+QW 9.4.5 Horizontal rail to the back of the door is too high.
+The room measures 2355 mm wide x 2370 mm deep.
+The minimum recommended size is 2400 mm wide x 2500 mm deep.
 Increasing the room size is not seen as being reasonable.